Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 If you want people to use FireFox just because Google is too big, that's not enough.
 It needs to be clearly better than Chrome in meaningful ways.

+I wasn't aware of the Turnaround ads, mostly because I stopped watching TV by that point.
+I used to joke about their old slogan: "Don't get the door, it's Domino's."
+Their stuff was so bad I got a better experience from a Tombstone and some extra oregano.

-Stop trying to be Chrome then (Score:4, Insightful)
+Stop trying to be Chrome then (Score:5, Insightful)

 Mozilla has been pushing hard to make Firefox to be exactly like Google Chrome along with its limitations and lack of customizability.
 By Firefox v57 there will be no reason to ever use Firefox anymore because of Web Extensions won't allow users to install real extensions that allow them to actually change Firefox's behavior and UI as they want it to instead of Mozilla's ideology of having Firefox be a Chrome copycat.
 The pathetic Theme options in future Firefox versions is just as awful as Windows 10's themes and limited color choices, meaning no real options at all.